-Protests are an essential part of implementing change, but they are just one of many ways to be an ally to the black community during these times.
+Protests are an essential part of implementing change, but they are just one of many ways to be an ally to the black community.
 Another impactful way you can aid in lifting up the black community is supporting local black-owned businesses.

 To help you get started, we’ve compiled a round-up of some of the many local businesses here in Houston that you can support to make a difference: